citizenfx/fivem-docs/content/docs/support/server-issues.md

 4. Set `sv_maxclients` in your server.cfg to a value higher than 48 (Depending on the Patreon perk you have)
 5. Restart your server

+You can easily link your Patreon account to "Keymaster" by following this helpful [support article][support-connect-patreon].

 If you are not seeing the changes in the server list, be patient until the server list updates.
 You will see the changes already in Direct Connect.

 Please note that [txAdmin](/docs/resources/txAdmin/) can handle onesync activation by the panel directly.